 but shall be laid before each House of Parliament within the 6 sitting days of such House next following the publication of the by-laws in the Gazette.

-[Section 4 amended by No. 113 of 1965 s.
+[Section 4 amended: No. 113 of 1965 s.
 8 (1).]

 [5.
-Deleted by No. 87 of 1987 s.
+Deleted: No. 87 of 1987 s.
 7.]

-[Heading deleted by No. 19 of 2010 s.
-42(2).]

 First Schedule — Iron Ore (Robe River) Agreement

 [s.
 2]

-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

 THIS AGREEMENT under seal made the eighteenth day of November, One thousand nine hundred and sixty-four BETWEEN THE HONOURABLE DAVID BRAND M.L.A.
 Premier and Treasurer of the State of Western Australia acting for and on behalf of the said State and instrumentalities thereof from time to time (hereinafter called “the State”) of the one part AND BASIC MATERIALS PTY.
 LIMITED a company incorporated under Companies Act 1961 of the State of Western Australia and having its registered office and principal place of business at 25 William Street Perth in the State of Western Australia (hereinafter called “the Company” which expression will include the successors and assigns the Company including where the context so admits the assignees and appointees of the company under clause 13 hereof) of the other part.